-Vinyl floors are increasingly becoming popular in our houses due to their various advantages: less noise, durable, inexpensive, and easy to install.
-However, there are serious concerns about whether or not this type of flooring releases toxins that may not be healthy to humans and the environment.
+Vinyl floors are increasingly becoming popular in homes, due to their advantages: less noise, durability, inexpensive, and easy to install.
+However, there are serious concerns about whether or not this type of flooring releases toxins that may not be healthy for humans and the environment.

 Is vinyl flooring toxic?

 The process of making vinyl plank flooring involves other compounds beyond the normal PVC material.
 For example, some chemicals are added to give the final flooring product its unique characteristics such as sheen, color, flexibility, and hardness.
 Due to the use of toxic ingredients, vinyl is associated with many serious health issues like skin inflammation neurological issues, cancer, and some respiratory issue.
 This makes vinyl flooring toxic.

 Some of these compounds raise the toxicity concerns of vinyl plank flooring as elaborated below.

 Studies show that “Phthalates, the organic chemicals used to make vinyl plastic flexible, make up a large portion (up to 60% by weight) of the final product.